 We worked our way through all three cleaning modes in our at-home testing.
 Whilst sensitive and clean gave good results, we tended to find that the highest setting - white - gave the best results.
 However, users with sensitive teeth or painful gums may prefer operating this toothbrush on the sensitive mode.
 We found the brush to be highly effective in removing plaque and discoloration, providing a clean finish that felt not too dissimilar to a deep clean you might receive at a hygienist - and all for an affordable price tag.

 User reviews of the Spotlight Oral Care Sonic Toothbrush are very positive, with the majority of users also citing a really deep clean.
 Negative reviews focus on the 3-pin charging plug.
 It's also worth noting that there is no accompanying Bluetooth app with this toothbrush, so if you're really looking to upgrade your oral hygiene routine, you might want to invest in a more premium option.

-- Read the full Spotlight Oral Care Sonic Toothbrush review
+- Read our full Spotlight Oral Care Sonic Toothbrush review

 With 32 intensity levels and four brushing modes, you can find a setting that works for you whether you have sensitive teeth, or want a deep clean.
 The standard brushing time is set for two minutes, but you can change this if you want, with the touchscreen giving the option to customize the mode, duration and intensity from the brush itself.
 The Oclean app has a quiz to help you find the right brushing settings for your needs.
-We had ours on white mode, intensity four and set for three minutes of brushing time.
+Our tester had theirs set on white mode, intensity four and set for three minutes of brushing time.
 Overall, they found the touchscreen functional and simple to use and the app made it easy for them to keep track of brushing performance and target areas.

-- Read the full Oclean X Pro Elite review
+- Read our full Oclean X Pro Elite review

 A key factor for many users is battery life.
 If your electric toothbrush spends most of its life in a charging dock by your bathroom basin, then battery life is not much of a problem.
 But if you travel regularly, then you may benefit from an electric toothbrush with a long-lasting battery.
 Look for toothbrushes that carry an internal lithium battery, as these can often hold their charge for several weeks.

-Many electric toothbrushes come loaded with all sorts of technological bells and whistles, and while these can be great, the simplest features are often the best.
+Many electric toothbrushes come with additional features, and while these can be great, the simplest features are often the best.
 These are pressure sensors which alert you when you press too hard on your gums or teeth, and automatic timers which can be set to ensure you clean your teeth for the recommended amount of time, usually 2-3 minutes.

-Where things get really clever is when electric toothbrushes carry advanced smart features, cleaning modes and Bluetooth app connectivity.
+More advanced options tend to boost additional cleaning models and Bluetooth app connectivity.
 How useful you find these apps depends on the individual user, but the smartest apps can map your mouth to provide real time feedback and encourage you to make sure you don’t neglect any areas of your mouth.
 Kids especially can enjoy that kind of interactivity — although they may prefer a slightly smaller model from our guide to the best electric toothbrushes for kids.